-Funders for Justice (FFJ) is a national funder organizing platform focused on grassroots organizing at the intersections of racial justice, gender justice, community safety, and criminalization.
+Funders for Justice (FFJ) is a national funder organizing platform focused on grassroots organizing led by and for people of color at the intersections of racial justice, gender justice, criminalization, and models for community safety and justice.
 FFJ launched in late 2014 to mobilize funding resources in solidarity with the uprisings in Ferguson, Missouri, and communities of color resisting state violence and criminalization around the country.

 “We keep each other safe.
 When governments, schools and the healthcare system fail communities — everyday people take action to create safety.
 It is my deepest desire to live in a world where safety can be realized without punishment.
 When we get to that world, the possibilities for transformation will become endless.”

-FFJ lifts up funding needs and opportunities directly from the field, and also helps connect its members to funding collaboratives.
-Click here to learn more.
-Email us at email@example.com to receive funding recommendations directly from FFJ staff and join our email list.
+FFJ lifts up funding needs and opportunities directly from the field, and also helps connect its members to partnership opportunities with peer funders.
+Email us at firstname.lastname@example.org to receive funding recommendations directly from FFJ staff and to join our email list.

 Funders for Justice Co-Chairs